nkashaev/Replication_SRPwME/README.md

 This folder contains functions and modules used in Appendix E2 that do not use CUDA.

--   `ED_data_load.jl` â this function loads the data.
+-   `ED_data_load.jl`  -- this function loads the data.

--   `myfun_collective.jl` â the moment function for testing the collective model.
+-   `myfun_collective.jl`  -- the moment function for testing the collective model.

--   `warm_start_searchdelta_justcvexcollective.jl` â this function generates the initial element of the MCMC chain for testing the collective model.
+-   `warm_start_searchdelta_justcvexcollective.jl`  -- this function generates the initial element of the MCMC chain for testing the collective model.

 ### `cudafunctions`

 This folder contains functions and modules used in Appendix E2 that use CUDA.

--   `cuda_chainfun_collective.jl` â this code generates the MCMC chain for testing the collective model.
+-   `cuda_chainfun_collective.jl`  -- this code generates the MCMC chain for testing the collective model.

--   `cuda_fastoptim.jl` â this code constructs the objective function for testing the collective model.
+-   `cuda_fastoptim.jl`  -- this code constructs the objective function for testing the collective model.

 `Appendix_F`
 ============